tjmike/log_aggregator/README.md

 ```

 tells the server to inform clients to delay by the amount specified.
 This request also returns
 the current throttle setting.
-A request < 0 will be ignorred but the current setting will be returned.
+A request < 0 will be ignored but the current setting will be returned.

+For a better throttle strategy a separate process could monitor key metrics such as disk space,  bandwidth, load, etc.
+and the process could tell the server what throttling should be set.
+The command to the server could be more sophisticated
+too.
+For example, the command could accept a logID and could then set throttling values on a per log basis.

 ### datadecoder